 To properly size the initial storage capacity and determine the number and size of EBS Provisioned IOPs Volumes required, download and utilize the Delphix-Dynamic-Data-Platform-Storage-Calculator.

-It is helpful to first create a list of the data sources intended for making dSources.
-A data source is typically a production database linked to the Virtualization Engine, enabling to create virtual, full, read-write copies of the source within minutes.
-The list should include the database name, platform (for example, Oracle or SQL Server), current size (in GB), the estimated number of virtual copies, and retention period (in days) of snapshots (backup copies).
+It is helpful to first create a list of the data sources from which you intend to make dSources.
+A data source is typically a production database that you link to the Virtualization Engine, enabling you to create virtual, full, read-write copies of the source within minutes.
+The list should include the database's name, platform (for example, Oracle or SQL Server), current size (in GB), the estimated number of virtual copies, and retention period (in days) of snapshots (backup copies).

 - During the Manual Deployment option, use the guidelines outlined in Virtual Machine Requirements for AWS EC2 Platform.